wwcao/DataMiningProject/README.md

 1. What attributes are insteresting for our project?
 2. How do the past events behave?
 3. Are there any connections between the past events and current events?
 How are they related?
-4. Would the connection be used to predict the related events?
+4. How would the connections be used to predict the related events?

 ## Applcation:
 The model will be used to predict civil conflicts around the world by collecting news information about the confilicts.